 Options for Hot Tub Placement

 - Patio or deck.
 This is almost always the go-to placement for hot tubs.
 It’s convenient, it looks great on the deck, and it’s going to be the main attraction for gatherings.
-If you’re placing on a patio or deck you must take into consideration the weight, and make sure the structure is sound enough to support it or you may cause damage.
+If you’re placing on a patio or deck you must take into consideration the weight, and make sure the structure is sound enough to support it or you will cause damage.

 - Flat surface.
 Have a spot in the backyard with some grass?
 Maybe just dirt?
 While this may seem like a good solution, the weight of the hot tub can actually cause the ground to sink or shift over a long period of time, causing damage to the hot tub and the ground.